andredecio/AndresIntelligentEnglishLearning/README.md

 v1.006d  Added a 'loading' graphic to AdminSystem.html v1.006e  Set up function in index.js to backend generate Phoneme collection v1.006f  Set up function in index.js to backend generate Phoneme collection as a one off.
-Code is left in for now and wont run unless forced from the google schedule functions page.
+Code is left in for now and wont run unless forced from the google schedule functions page. v1.006g  added extra fields to learningContent in index.js to show verb forms if it's a verb. v1.006h  syllables collection, and switched to use raw IPA as the MODULEID for phonemes and syllables v1.006K  Derive and stor syllables, and store ipa value of the word along with it's syllables and phonemes